open-telemetry/opentelemetry-js/experimental/packages/shim-opencensus/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

+> [!IMPORTANT]
+> As of June 2026, OpenCensus compatibility requirements in the OpenTelemetry specification [were deprecated](https://opentelemetry.io/blog/2026/deprecating-opencensus-compatibility/).
+> This package (`@opentelemetry/shim-opencensus`) will be removed in the upcoming [SDK 3.0 milestone](https://github.com/open-telemetry/opentelemetry-js/milestone/20), planned for approximately September 2026.

 OpenCensus shim allows existing OpenCensus instrumentation to report to OpenTelemetry.
 This allows you to incrementally migrate your existing OpenCensus instrumentation to OpenTelemetry.
 More details are available in the [OpenCensus Compatibility Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/compatibility/opencensus.md).